Éva Henger: 2008–2016

-2016–present
+2016–2023

 Éva Henger continues her activity as a columnist in the programs Videonews conducted by Barbara D'Urso.
 In 2016 she is in the cast of Habemus film - Perugia oggi, a film directed by Roberto Goracci and Alessio Ortica, the proceeds from the film go to charity.
 Between 2017 and 2018 she is a regular columnist of Casa Signorini, a web program on 361tv.

 In 2018 she take part in L'isola dei famosi 13, a reality show on Canale 5 hosted by Alessia Marcuzzi.

 From 2019 to 2020 she is a commentator of Live - Non è la D'Urso, a program hosted by Barbara D'Urso on Canale 5.
 In 2019 he records the single with Sciarra Come Adamo ed Eva with two music videos published in 2020.

 In 2020, moreover, she is the protagonist of the short film Il postino sogna sempre due volte directed by Rocco Marino, for which she was awarded with "premio esercenti cinematografici" at 19° Villammare Film Festival.
 In 2022, together with her daughter Mercédesz, she is a judge in Sharm el-Sheikh of the Lollapalooza Got Talent.

+In 2023 she takes part, together with her daughter Mercédesz, in the talk show Il salotto delle celebrità - Sanremo 2023.
+In the same year is released the single Influencer ("Sfrizzami" edition) by Sara Tommasi feat. Éva Henger and Francesca Cipriani.

+2023–present

+Éva Henger continues her activity as a columnist in the programs Videonews conducted by Barbara D'Urso.
+In 2023 she leads the beauty contest Miss Woman Beauty Contest - World Edition and is the protagonist of the film Tic toc directed by Davide Scovazzo.

 Private life

 From 1990s Éva is romantically linked with Riccardo Schicchi.
-The first daughter of Éva is Mercédesz was born on18 August 1991 in Győr from a previous relationship.
+The first daughter of Éva is Mercédesz was born on 18 August 1991 in Győr from a previous relationship.
 Declared as Mercedesz Jelinek Schicchi (Jelinek is the surname of the biological father), Riccardo wants the daughter to be recognized as his in all respects, keeping the secret of biological paternity; in 2019 Mercédesz makes the topic public, underlining that for her the only father is in any case Riccardo. Éva married Riccardo Schicchi in Rome on 19 January 19, 1994; the couple has a son: Riccardo Jr. was born on 22 December 1994 in Rome.